 Odelya was born and raised in Tel Aviv, Israel, where she studied political science, communication and law.
 She was a Fulbright scholar from 2004-2007 at the Center for Justice and Peacebuilding at Eastern Mennonite University, and earned a Masters in Conflict Transformation with a concentration in trauma healing and the arts.
 In 2010 she received a Masters from Lesley University in Expressive Therapies and Mental Health Counseling.
 From September 2010 she worked as a trauma therapist, trainer and facilitator for UNFPA in Lesotho, with victims of gender-based violence.
 Since Aug 2011, she has worked as a UN stress counselor and a critical incident stress counselor.
-Odelya is also a PhD student in Expressive Therapies at Lesley University.
+Odelya holds a PhD in Expressive Therapies at Lesley University.
 She has fourteen years of experience as a trainer, facilitator and a coach with individuals, couples and groups in the Middle East, Europe, United States and Africa.

 This profile was last updated January 23, 2018